Remy LeBeau: A New Orleans Street Kid Who Made It Big In The Funny Pages

 All of us in Fagan’s Mob had our own story.
 People would tease Remy because of his abnormal eyes, but he wouldn’t stand for it.
 He showed no fear and he promised himself he wouldn’t let the streets get the most of him.

 For some reason he gravitated to me and became my protector as well as the other kids that ran in our gang.
 After pulling off a few heist, Remy and I became close friends and he started to open up to me about how he ended up on the streets.
-All of us in Fagan’s Mob had tragic stories, but Remy’s was heart wrenching.
+All of us in Fagan’s Mob had tragic stories.
+Remy’s story was one of those that stayed with me and always lingered on my mind.

-Coincidently we were both born in Charity Hospital on Tulane Ave.
+Coincidently both Remy and I were both born in Charity Hospital on Tulane Ave.
 As a descendant of Jean-Baptiste Gabourel, Candra vowed to make all of his progeny suffer.
 That’s how I ended up on the street as a child…but this story isn’t about me.

 Part of Remy’s story isn’t so clear.
 He said his parents possibly abandoned him because they were freaked out by his black eyes and red pupils.
 But one thing is for sure, Fagan told him that he had been kidnapped by the Antiquary, and that someone from the Thieves Guild took Remy from the Antiquary and put him in his care.